 And case studies are the perfect foundation.
-Focus the entire webinar around your customer story and show how you helped them solve a problem.
+Focus the entire webinar around your customer story and show how you deftly helped them solve the problem.

-This promotes your business in a non-salesy way and positions you as a helpful authority on your topic, while showcasing the value of your product or service.
+This promotes your business in a totally non-salesy way and positions you as a helpful authority on your topic, while cleverly showcasing your awesome product or service.